Ed-Ibarra/Ed-Ibarra/README.md

-# ¡Hi, I'm Edgar Ibarra Estrada! 👋
+# Hi, I'm Edgar Ibarra Estrada! 👋

 I'm a **Software and QA Automation Engineer** with experience in automated testing and application development using tools such as **Selenium**, **Python**, and **Django**.
 My goal is to design quality solutions that drive efficiency and improve the UX.